mlc-ai/mlc-llm/docs/compilation/distribute_compiled_models.rst

 ---------------------------------

 Good job, you have successfully distributed the model you compiled.
-Next, we will talk about how to download and run models with the distributed library and weights.
+Next, we will talk about how to we can consume the model weights

 Download the Distributed Models and Run in CLI
 ----------------------------------------------